D. W. Moffett

-Donald Warren "D.W."
-Moffett (born October 26, 1954) is an American film, stage, and television actor.
-Moffett began his career in stage productions in Chicago before starring in the original New York City production of Larry Kramer's The Normal Heart in 1985.
+Donald Warren Moffett (born October 26, 1954) is an American actor.
+He began his career in stage productions in Chicago before starring in the original New York City production of Larry Kramer's The Normal Heart in 1985.
 He subsequently starred in a Broadway production of The Boys of Winter the same year.
 He made his feature film debut in Bob Rafelson's thriller Black Widow (1987) before portraying a serial killer in the thriller Lisa (1990).

 Moffett had a supporting role in Bernardo Bertolucci's drama Stealing Beauty (1996), and went on to star in the network series For Your Love (1998–2002).
 Other film credits from this time include Steven Soderbergh's Traffic (2000), which earned Moffett a Screen Actors Guild Award for Outstanding Performance by a Cast in a Motion Picture, and the coming-of-age drama Thirteen (2003).

 Beginning in 2008, Moffett had a recurring role on the NBC drama series Friday Night Lights, appearing in two seasons.
 From 2011 to 2017, he starred as John Kennish on the ABC Family series Switched at Birth.

-Early life
+Early life and education

 Moffett was born in Highland Park, Illinois, and raised in nearby Wilmette.
-From the years 1969 to 1974, Moffett attended a private secondary school in Germany, and became fluent in German.
+From 1969 to 1974, Moffett attended a private secondary school in Germany, and became fluent in German.

 After attending Stanford University, where he majored in international relations, Moffett returned to Chicago and began working as an investment banker.
 Moffett was unhappy with this career, and later reflected: "About halfway through my tenure at the bank, it became hellishly evident that going to a bar near the Board of Trade building to have double gimlets with secretaries was not my idea of life."
 At the suggestion of a friend, Moffett enrolled in an acting class at the St. Nicholas Theater Company, where he began studying with William H. Macy.
 Shortly thereafter, he started his own theater company, Remains Theater.